circle-free/fuel-stop-examples/README.md

 #### Projects

-After sign up, you will have 2 projects, one for each Ethereum network.
-You can find your projects by clicking on the menu icon on the top-left corner on the page.
-One project is for Mainnet and the other is for Ropsten (a proof-of-work Ethereum testnet).
-Clicking on any of the projects will bring you to it's project details page.
+After sign up, you can find your projects by clicking on the menu icon on the top-left corner of the page.
+One project is for the Ethereum Mainnet and the other is for Ropsten (this is the only testnet that's currently supported).
+Clicking on either of the projects will bring you to its details page.

 ![menu](./diagrams/projects.svg)

 #### Project Details

-The project details page includes the project's balance, registered addresses, transaction history, account history, and unique JSON-RPC url containing the Project ID which is used to authenticate your API calls.
+The `Project Details` page includes the project's balance, registered addresses, transaction history, account history, and the unique JSON-RPC URL containing the Project ID which is used to authenticate your API calls.

 ###### Balance

-This section is where you can add your credit card with FuelStop, and after which displays information about the account associated with the project.
-The Mainnet project would start without credit card added, and therefore you have to add one before we can fund your transactions.
-The Ropsten project, however, is with a testnet of Ethereum, and does not require you to add any credit card to start using.
-It comes with a fake credit card, and you can top it up anytime you want by clicking on the "Top Up Button" with no cost.
-This is where you can test your system or library with FuelStop.
+The `Balance` section is where you can add your credit card to your FuelStop account.
+After the card is added, its info is displayed.
+You can also remove a card once it has been added.
+The `Mainnet` project starts without credit-card so, you have to add one before your transactions can be paid for.
+The `Ropsten` project, however, has a test-card already registered that cannot be removed.
+Feel free to hit `Top up` as much as you want with this project, you won't be charged.

 ![Balance without credit card](./diagrams/balance-without-credit-card.svg)